sahithucsd25/Recipe-Rating-Analysis/README.md

 The values are binned into 50 groups to make the plot more viewer friendly.
 The histogram describes an expected trend: the majority of recipes are cooked under 2 hours, and few recipes exceed 5 hours of cooking time.

 <iframe src="assets/cooking-time-hist.html" width=800 height=600 frameBorder=0></iframe>

+Moreover, observe the below histogram describing the 'rating' column.
+Notice, the stark difference between the amount of highly-rated recipes versus otherwise.

+<iframe src="assets/ratings-hist.html" width=800 height=600 frameBorder=0></iframe>

+### Bivariate Analysis
+The following scatterplot describes the relationship between the values in a given recipe's 'rating' and 'minutes' columns.
+The top left of the plot is densely populated, and patters out as we move to the bottom right.
+This marks a negative correlation between a ratings and minutes; as the time to cook increases, fewer recipes are likely to be rated highly.

+<iframe src="assets/rating-minutes-hist.html" width=800 height=600 frameBorder=0></iframe>